ginschel/slavo_lingo_src/medzukurs_english.md

 "New clothes are expensive.",
 "The shirt is in the drawer.",
 "The hat hangs on the wall.",
-"He wore and put on a green tennis shoe or shirt yesterday at two o'clock.
+"He wore and put on a green tennis shoe or shirt yesterday at two AM.
 I'm not sure right now.", "You want a scarf or a shirt.",
 "The ugly gloves are lying on the table, and I wear the red coat.", "She bought warm shoes.",